This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 🚃 No public transport is required between sights.
 But in the winter season (November 1 – March 31) we recommend taking tram number 1 or 25 between Nový Svět and Letná Park as the Prague Castle Gardens (sight E + F on the map) will be closed.

 Tip: Click on the pins to see more details.
-To save this map to your device, tap the star icon or the ‘Save to My Maps’ button.
-Find it later under Google Maps > Menu > Your Places.
+To add this map to your Google Maps account, tap the star icon next to the map title on desktop or click the enlarge icon [ ] on mobile.
+Find it later in Google Maps > You > Maps on mobile or Google Maps > Saved > Maps on desktop.

 9 am – Cross the Charles Bridge